andela-oojewale/matflights/README.md

 `bundle exec rspec spec/models/booking_spec.rb -f documentation`

 ## Application features
-* Flight search
+* Flight search.
-* Flight booking
+* Flight booking.
-* Payment integration with paypal
+* Payment integration with paypal.
-* Booking cancellation before flight date
+* Booking cancellation before flight date.
-* Viewing past booking
+* Viewing past booking.
-* Booking management
+* Booking management.
 * Email notification.
+* User can add or remove passenger on booking page.

 ## Application Limitations
 The app is a work in progress, as such, it has the following limitations among others.
 * Booking can not be done via any other payment gateway.
-* Users can not add or delete passengers when they are already on the booking page.
 * The app assumes that booking is cancelled when payment has not been made.
 * App doesn't have a private domain name yet.